-1.2.2 Precautions
+1.2.4 Precautions

-The SCI-tive has been tested and approved to EN60601-1:2006.
-This means that the SCI-tive meets or exceeds the requirements for electrical medical equipment in terms of its levels of emitted electromagnetic (EM) radiation and its susceptibility to electromagnetic radiation from other devices.
-It should be noted that the SCI-tive may be affected by high levels of stray EM radiation from other electronic devices (even those which comply with relevant CISPR emission standards) that are being used in close proximity to it.
+The SCI-tive Plus has been tested and approved to EN61010-1.
+This means that the SCI-tive Plus meets or exceeds the requirements for general electrical laboratory equipment in terms of its levels of emitted electromagnetic (EM) radiation and its susceptibility to electromagnetic radiation from other devices.
+It should be noted that the SCI-tive Plus may be affected by high levels of stray EM radiation from other electronic devices (even those which comply with relevant CISPR emission standards) that are being used in close proximity to it.